mcwalrus/go-sentinel/README.md

 [![GoDoc](https://godoc.org/github.com/mcwalrus/go-sentinel?status.svg)](https://godoc.org/github.com/mcwalrus/go-sentinel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Sentinel provides resilience for Go applications with automatic retry handling and Prometheus observability.
-Built on the principle that **panics should be treated as errors in production systems**, sentinel wraps function execution to track successes, errors, panics, retries, timeouts and durations - making critical your routines more resilient, observable and robust.
+Considering that **panics should be treated as errors in production systems for critical processes**, sentinel wraps function execution to track successes, errors, panics, retries, timeouts and durations - making critical your routines more resilient, observable and robust.
 Use the library as a simple drop-in solution for new projects or existing applications.

 ## Features